thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 Sometimes a control's values are set dynamically via javascript.
-So when you go to set the values for these controls with mechanize, there's no list of items to choose from because mechanize can't run javascript that would have created them.
+So when you go to set the values for these controls with mechanize, there's no list of items to choose from because mechanize can't run the javascript that would have created them in the first place.

 I've encountered this with forms that dynamically generate a select drop down for region, country, state, city, etc. Here's an example of that scenario: